Dave-deJong/weather-app-project/README.md

 + External API: Utilise a public API for real-time weather data.

 ## Milestones
 1. Planning and Initial Setup - Tip: Take time to thoroughly explore the API documentation.
 Understand what the API can do and what its limitations are.
-Use tools like ThunderClient or Postman to test API calls and explore what data gets returned.
+Use tools like ThunderClient or Postman to test API calls and explore what data gets returned.✅
-2. Fetch and output today's weather data for a fixed location (e.g. London) to the console.
+2. Fetch and output today's weather data for a fixed location (e.g. London) to the console.✅
-3. Create a basic UI and display the weather data.
+3. Create a basic UI and display the weather data.✅
-4. Stretch Goals, Testing & Debugging.
+4. Stretch Goals, Testing & Debugging.❌

 ### Stretch Goals
-+ Add visual elements like weather icons or images.
++ Add visual elements like weather icons or images. ✅
-+ Add unit conversion (e.g. Celsius to Fahrenheit).
++ Add unit conversion (e.g. Celsius to Fahrenheit).✅
-+ Include a weekly weather forecast.
++ Include a weekly weather forecast.❌
-+ Add a feature allowing the user to input a location.
++ Add a feature allowing the user to input a location.❌

+#### Things still to do
++ Could added wind direction.
++ Could make it so that hourly forecast displays more than 4 hours ahead
++ Could add more/different metrics.
++ Needs better styling.